yusufcodes/react-study/README.md

 <Post title="My first Post" />;
 ```

-State: This is similar to a prop, except that data is being defined and changed from **within** the component.
+**State**: This is similar to a prop, except that data is being defined and changed from **within** the component.
 An important thing to note is that state can only be accessed via **class based components**.

 'state' is a property of the **component class** which is accessed by typing _this.state_.